marcelrodriguezricc/iceberg-mapping/README.md

 ![MATLAB](https://img.shields.io/badge/MATLAB-R2026a-0076A8?logo=mathworks&logoColor=white)
 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

-This repository contains the scripts necessary to reproduce the point cloud data products that map the surface of an iceberg derived from raw multibeam sonar soundings.
-The iceberg, dubbed Spireberg, calved from the LeConte Glacier in June of 2024.
-Surveys were conducted by the Ice Ocean Interactions Observatory at Oregon State University College's for Ocean, Earth, and Atmospheric Sciences, using a NORBIT Winghead Multibeam Echosounder deployed from a robotic uncrewed surface vessel.
+This repository contains the scripts necessary to reproduce the point cloud data products, which model the surface of an iceberg derived from raw multibeam sonar soundings.
+The iceberg, dubbed Spireberg, calved from LeConte Glacier, Alaska in June of 2024 during a research cruise.
+Surveys were conducted by the Ice Ocean Interactions Observatory at Oregon State University College's for Ocean, Earth, and Atmospheric Sciences, using a NORBIT Winghead Multibeam Echosounder deployed from a robotic uncrewed surface vessel named Polly.
+Complimentary data of the water column and local micro-scale hydrodyanmics gathered by other sensors on Polly and Meltstake platform (see [J. D. Nash et al., "Turbulent Dynamics of Buoyant Melt Plumes Adjacent Near-Vertical Glacier Ice," Geophysical Research Letters, vol. 51, no. 9, e2024GL108790, 2024.](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2024GL108790)) were also used in the correction and registration process.

 ## Process